-All students are expected to attend school regularly, actively participate in the learning process, and make a conscious effort to follow all school and classroom rules.
-Students who do not follow school rules will be subject to consequences.
+All students are expected to attend school regularly, actively participate in the learning process, practice self-discipline and make a conscious effort in the classroom, and follow all school and classroom rules.
+Students who do not follow school rules will be subject to consequences according to the school district's student discipline policy and the teacher's classroom policies.
 The age and development of the student, personal factors, frequency, and severity of the infraction will be taken into account when determining consequences for unwanted behaviors.
-The following guidelines have been established in order to help students, parents, and teachers better understand the behavioral expectations for students.
+The guidelines listed in this handbook have been established in order to help students, parents, and teachers better behavioral expectations for students.
 The consequences are aimed at assisting students in meeting expectations.
 They are not, however, absolute.
 Each disciplinary situation that arises will be handled with the best interests of the student involved and the school.
 Therefore, school administration reserves the right to determine and assign what consequences are enforced in disciplinary situations.
 School administration may impose revoking student privileges, recommend longer suspensions, assign exclusions, or any other disciplinary consequences deemed appropriate on a case-by-case basis depending on the severity and nature of the infraction.
-Personal factors and/or contradictory advice from other sources is not acceptable grounds for seeking exemptions from the rules and regulations of Wabasha Kellogg Public Schools. refer to the "Student Discipline" policy 506.
+Personal factors and/or contradictory advice from other sources is not acceptable grounds for seeking exemptions from the rules and regulations of Wabasha Kellogg Public Schools.